 a review by Rich Horton

-Back in High School I tried (probably under the influence of my good friend Bill Sather) in Japanese literature.
+Back in High School I tried (probably under the influence of my good friend Bill Sather) some Japanese literature.
 Not a whole lot, but I know I read Some Prefer Nettles, by Junichiro Tanazaki, and three novels by the 1968 Nobel Prize Winner, Yasunari Kawabata.
 Those three novels were Snow Country, Thousand Cranes, and The Master of Go.
 (I remember looking at books by Yukio Mishima as well, but I didn't read any of them, so my exposure to his work is limited to seeing the movie version of The Sailor Who Fell From Grace with the Sea.
 As I was 16 at the time (it was the first R rated movie I remember sneaking into a theater to see) my main memories of that movie concern Sarah Miles, and one scene in particular.)

 I liked the Kawabata novels, especially Snow Country, a great deal.
 And so when it recently occurred to me that I haven't covered all that many foreign language novels at this blog, I decided to revisit Snow Country.
 I ended up borrowing an omnibus edition of Snow Country and Thousand Cranes from the library in lieu of digging through my library for my old paperbacks.
 The two novels are very short -- Snow Country perhaps 35,000 words in this translation, Thousand Cranes more like 28,000 words.
 (The translations are by Edward G. Seidensticker.)